If you rent heaters for your construction site you know that the equipment might need quick maintenance throughout the winter.

 If you’re renting a direct fired heater that isn’t working, and want to save yourself a trip from a service technician, there are a few things you can check first.
 The most common problems that can be easily solved are, no electrical source, no fuel source, dirty spark plug, and dirty flame sensor rod.
 These issues are really easy to diagnose and fix on site, so there is no need to bring anyone out and possibly incur a charge.
 If these simple solutions don’t fix your problem, please contact a trained service technician before taking any more action.
 Remember, these heaters can be dangerous to tinker with if you don’t know what you’re doing.

-On Site Companies is a construction equipment rental company out of St. Paul, Rochester and Mankato MN, St. Louis MO and Omaha NE.
+On Site Companies is a construction equipment rental company out of St. Paul, Rochester, Mankato, Cromwell MN, and St. Louis MO.
 For more questions about direct fired heaters or renting heaters for your construction site, call us at (651) 429-3781 or email us at firstname.lastname@example.org.